happystep/happystep/README.md

 ## Projects & Labs

-Outside of my primary role, I build software projects through **HappyStep Labs** — a technical sandbox and consultancy focused on evolving the way organizations think about data platforms..
+Outside of my primary role, I build software projects through **HappyStep Labs** — a technical sandbox and consultancy focused on evolving the way organizations think about data platforms.

 ---